-Employees and dependents who lose the group health insurance because they are no longer eligible for coverage may continue the group health insurance by paying the full monthly premium plus two percent.
+Employees and dependents who lose the group health insurance because they are no longer eligible for coverage may continue the group health insurance by paying both the employee and employer premium portion.
 Once an employee is ineligible for the group health insurance, the employer paid contributions no longer apply.